percona/psmdb-docs/source/rate-limit.rst

      - 0.02
      - 50

-rateLimit is a better way to have continual profiling for monitoring or live analysis purposes. sampleRate requires setting slowOpsThresholdMs to zero if you wanted to sample all types of ops, and has an effect on the log file which may decrease or increase log volume.
+``rateLimit`` is a better way to have continuous profiling for monitoring or live analysis purposes. ``sampleRate`` requires setting slowOpsThresholdMs to zero if you want to sample all types of operations. ``sampleRate`` has an effect on the log file which may either decrease or increase the log volume.

 Enabling the Rate Limit
 =======================